wendyverdonk93/docs/content/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold.md

 ## High risk products/services

-VISA and Mastercard recently introduced a program concerning _high-risk_ products and services based on _Merchant category codes_.
-If you sell products and/or services that fall under one of these codes, you will be subject to a 500 USD fee per code.
-Below is an overview of VISA and Mastercard's most recent release of products or services that are considered _high-risk_.
+Under VISA and Mastercard's High Risk program that concerns _high-risk_ products and services, you will be subject to a 500 USD fee per code that represents a number of business activities.

+An overview of VISA and Mastercard's most recent release of products or services that are considered _high-risk_ can be viewed in the table below:

 ### VISA Product and service rules